WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

     27 Oct 2025            v0.2.7
-        - Stored Lightning time (lightning_disturber_count) didn't use local time workaround for firmware bug: This affects all current firmware versions of the gateways
+        - Stored Lightning time (lightning_disturber_count) didn't use local time workaround for firmware bug: This affects all current firmware versions of the gateways 10 Nov 2025            v0.2.8
+        - Correction for WS6210 and SDCard data (now supports downloads from SDCard - but PM2.5 1..4 here are missing!)
+        - for WS6210 use ecowittws6210_http driver -> With Firmware V1.1.1.2:
+		  here uses original Thunder time and too PM2.5 1..4 because this data differs from the other Ecowitt supported gateways/stations

 Tested and completed:
 ```